Sunoo/homebridge-camera-ffmpeg/README.md

       ]
     }

+#### Optional Parameters

-* Optional parameter vcodec, if your running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option.
+* `vcodec`, if your running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option.
+* `audio`, can be set to true to enable audio streaming from camera.
+To use audio ffmpeg must be compiled with --enable-libfdk-aac, see http://praveen.life/2016/06/26/compile-ffmpeg-for-raspberry-pi-3/
+* `packetSize`, can be set to a multiple of 188, default 1316.
+If audio or video is choppy try a smaller value.

 ```
 {